 Beside the church of Sant'Agnese is the Mausoleum of Santa Costanza, the daughter of Constantine, who built a church in honour of Saint Agnes.

-The interior of the Mausoleum, the oldest church in Christendom that is still in use as a church, and a masterpiece of early Christian art.
+oldest church in Christendom that is still in use as a church, and a

 Detail of the Santa Costanza capitals.
 Ancient Roman, second century. (page 178)